 Losses are an inevitable part of trading.
 With experience, traders will learn how to accept them and actually gather useful lessons from them.

-However, it would be wrong to purely focus on that number and achieving a high ratio.
-For example, a long-term trader might have a win/loss ratio of only 30 %, but because they make significantly more profits on the winning trades than what is being lost on the unsuccessful trades, they can still end up being a successful trader.
+However, it would be wrong to purely focus on that number and achieve a high ratio.
+For example, a long-term trader might have a win/loss ratio of only 30%, but because they make significantly more profits on the winning trades than what is being lost on the unsuccessful trades, they still end up being a successful trader.

-Traders should accept losses as part of the business, and instead of trying to fight it, they should try to learn from those events.
+Traders should accept losses as part of the business, and instead of trying to fight them, they should try to learn from those events.

-Whether you’re new to trading or you’ve been in the markets for years or decades, you will have losing trades along with winning ones.
+Whether a trader is completely new to trading or in the markets for years or decades, they will have negative trades and positive ones.

-As many traders would say, you learn more about trading when you take a loss than when you make a winning trade.
+As many traders would say, you learn more about trading when you take a loss, rather than when you make a winning trade.
 This is because a trading loss makes you focus and analyse what went wrong.

-Like other things in life, you can always treat losses as a learning experience.
+Like other things in life, traders can always treat losses as a learning experience.
 The key is to accept that losses are part of trading.

 It is not easy to accept and it may take time, but the sooner you realise losses are inevitable in trading and come up with a positive way of learning from them, the better off you'll be.

 This may sound basic, but for many traders, position sizing remains a challenge.
-Many traders tend to take too big a risk per trade, which can jeopardise their trading capital.
+Many traders tend to take too big a risk per trade, jeopardising their trading capital.

 Having a solid position sizing strategy (allocating only a small percentage of your trading capital per trade) may help limit the risk per trade and therefore the overall market risk.